Home / space resource / Our stellar neighbourhood

 Data from missions such as the European Space Agency’s Gaia and Hipparcos projects allow us to map and study nearby stars in detail.

 Explore the stars within 50 light-years of the Sun below.
 Double-click on a star to view its name and distance.
+Zoom in and out and drag the image around.

 We created this diagram by merging datasets from Gaia DR3 and the Hipparcos Catalogue.
 Diagram by Sam Leske.